nagor2/cryptoFiat/docs/pages/contracts.rst

         }

     | ***totalPositive*** - total positive votes on voting.
-    | ***votingType*** - type of the voting: 1 - set the param value, 2 - set the address, 3 - pause/unpause a contract, 4 - authorize/unauthorize a contract.
+    | ***votingType*** - type of the vote: 1 - set the parameter value, 2 - set the address, 3 - pause/unpause a contract, 4 - authorize/deauthorize a contract.
     | ***name*** - name of the parameter or contract.
     | ***value*** -  value for the parameter (type 1 voting).
     | ***addr*** -  value for the address (type 2 voting).
     | ***startTime*** -  start time of the voting;
-    | ***decision*** -  bool decision for 3 and 4 type voting; If it set to false and voting has majority positive votes, the contract will be set unpaused/unauthorized correspondingly.
+    | ***decision*** -  bool decision for 3 and 4 type voting; If it is set to false and the vote has a majority of positive votes, the contract will be set to unpause/unauthorize correspondingly.

     Initial parameters are as follows: